antvis/G6/docs/manual/middle/elements/nodes/circle.en.md

 ## Attribute
 Circle node has the attributes shown below.
-The attribute wity Object type will be described after the table:<br />
+The attribute with Object type will be described after the table:<br />

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |